loftwah/linux-for-pirates/index.md

 In a pirate theme, ye can think of Nginx as a ship that be used to explore the internet.
 Just like a ship be able to sail the oceans and explore new lands, Nginx be able to explore a vast world of information and resources.

 A reverse proxy server be a server that be used to forward client requests to one or more backend servers.
 It be a powerful tool that be used by billions of people every day to access information, communicate, and perform a wide range of tasks.

+##### Puma

+Ahoy there me hearties!
+Puma be like the crewman that helps ye to hoist the sails on yer website, it be a web server, used for serving up yer website to the landlubbers who be visitin' it.
+Ye see, just like how a pirate ship needs a crew to hoist the sails and set sail, a website needs a web server to serve up its content to visitors.

+Puma be a web server built for speed, it's designed to handle high concurrency and be able to handle many connections at once.
+It's built on top of the Ruby programming language, but it can handle other languages as well.

+Puma be a "concurrent" web server, it uses a technique called "Evented I/O" to handle multiple connections at once, this makes it more efficient than traditional "threaded" web servers.
+It uses a small number of threads to handle many connections, this reduces the overhead and makes it faster.

+Puma is considered a good web server for small and medium-sized websites, it's easy to use, and it's compatible with most Ruby frameworks like Ruby on Rails, Sinatra, and Hanami.
+It's widely used and it's considered a robust option for web server.

+So there ye have it, Puma be a web server that helps hoist yer website sails and set it on its journey, it's fast, efficient, and widely used.
+Just like how a pirate ship needs a good crew to set sail, a website needs a good web server to hoist its sails and set it on its journey.

+Yarr!

 ##### Ad-hoc Web Servers